Lattice-distortion couplings in antiferroelectric perovskite $\rm AgNbO_3$ and comparison with $\rm PbZrO_3$: Calculation details

 \section{Calculation details}

 First-principles DFT calculations were performed using the \textsc{Abinit} package \cite{Gonze2020, Gonze2016, Gonze2009, Gonze2002} with the plane-wave-pseudopotential approach.
 We employed the generalized gradient approximation (GGA) with the revised Perdew-Burke-Enzerh parameterization for solids (PBEsol) \cite{PBEsol} and optimized norm-conserving pseudopotentials from the PseudoDojo server \cite{VANSETTEN201839, Hamann2013}.
-For comparison, we also checked some results using the local density approximation (LDA) functional \cite{LDA}.
+The valence electron configurations are $4s^2 4p^6 4d^{10} 5s^1$ for Ag, $4s^2 4p^6 4d^4 5s^1$ for Nb, $5s^2 5p^6 5d^{10} 6s^2 6p^2$ for Pb, $4s^2 4p^6 4d^2 5s^2$ for Zr, and $2s^2 2p^4$ for O. For comparison, we also checked some results using the local density approximation (LDA) functional \cite{LDA}.
 The energy cutoff for the plane-wave expansion was 50 $\rm Ha$ for ANO and 60 $\rm Ha$ for PZO.
 The $k$-point grids were equivalent to or denser than $6 \times 6 \times 6$ grid for the five-atom cubic perovskite.
 The electronic self-consistent cycles were considered to be converged until the potential residual is smaller than $10^{-18}$ $\rm Ha$.
 Structural relaxations were performed based on the Broyden-Fletcher-Goldfarb-Shanno minimization algorithm, using the convergence criteria of $10^{-6}$ $\rm Ha/Bohr$ for the forces and $10^{-8}$ $\rm Ha/Bohr^3$ for the stresses.
 The phonon dispersions were calculated according to density functional perturbation theory as implemented in \textsc{Abinit} and analyzed with the \textsc{Anaddb} program \cite{DFPT}.
 The symmetry-adapted lattice-distortion modes were analyzed using \textsc{ISODISTORT} \cite{ISODISTORT}.
 The energy expansions were build with the help of \textsc{INVARIANTS} \cite{INVARIANTS}.